Isle of Wight: 19th century

+20th century and later

 During the Second World War, the island was frequently bombed.
 With its proximity to German-occupied France, the island hosted observation stations, transmitters, and the RAF radar station at Ventnor.
+Adolf Hitler personally suggested an invasion of the Isle of Wight as a supplementary operation for Operation Sealion, and the possibility of an invasion was incorporated into Fuhrer Directive 16.
+Field Marshal Alan Brooke, in charge of defending the UK during 1940, was sceptical about being able to hold the island in the face of an invasion, instead considering that British forces would retreat to the western side of the island rather than commit forces against what might be a diversionary landing.
+In the end no invasion of the island was carried out as German naval commanders feared any invasion force might be cut off by British naval forces, particularly Royal Navy submarines.

-It was the starting point for one of the earlier Operation Pluto pipelines to feed fuel to Europe after the Normandy landings.
+The island was the starting point for one of the earlier Operation Pluto pipelines to feed fuel to Europe after the Normandy landings.

 The Needles Battery was used to develop and test the Black Arrow and Black Knight space rockets, which were subsequently launched from Woomera, Australia.

-The Isle of Wight Festival was a large rock festival near Afton Down, West Wight, in August 1970, following two smaller concerts in 1968 and 1969.
+The Isle of Wight Festival was a large rock festival near Afton Down, West Wight, in August 1970, following two smaller events in 1968 and 1969.
 The 1970 show was one of the last public performances by Jimi Hendrix and attracted somewhere between 600,000 and 700,000 attendees.
 The festival was revived in 2002 in a different format and is now an annual event.

 On 26 October 2020, an oil tanker, the Nave Andromeda, suspected to have been hijacked by Nigerian stowaways, was stormed southeast of the island by the Special Boat Service.
 Seven people believed to be Nigerians seeking UK asylum were handed over to Hampshire Police.